MLS Cup 2000: Venue

+Robert F. Kennedy Memorial Stadium in Washington, D.C., the home of D.C.
+United, was announced as the host venue of MLS Cup 2000 on February 23, 2000.
 At the time of the match in October 2000, seating capacity of the stadium was 56,454 spectators.
-RFK Stadium was officially announced as the host on February 23, 2000.
 The other bidder, Raymond James Stadium in Tampa, Florida, had been favored by the league and was unable to resolve a scheduling conflict with a college football team until too late in the selection process.